iniemamocny/stawiaczscian/apps/api/README.md

 The response contains the scan `id` (UUID) and `url`, for example `http://localhost:4000/api/scans/{id}/room.glb`.
 Use this `url` or the `id` with `GET http://localhost:4000/api/scans/{id}/room.glb` to download the converted model.
-Read the saved metadata with:
+The metadata saved during upload can be retrieved with `GET http://localhost:4000/api/scans/{id}/info` or read directly from the
+filesystem:

 ```js
 import fs from 'fs/promises';